Can I Retire at 55 with $800k?

 Sequence of returns risk: Even a moderate market downturn early could derail retirement with only $800k.

-Lifestyle constraints: $800k at safe withdrawal rates means $28k/year - any unexpected expense is a major percentage of annual income.
+Lifestyle constraints: $800k at the 3.5% comparison rate means $28k/year - an unexpected expense is a major percentage of annual income.

 Consider whether $800k is your final number or if you can save more before retiring.